acoular/acoular/docs/source/contributing/documentation.rst

 * The class docstring contains a short summary in the first line, followed by an extended summary.
 An extended summary is not always necessary, but it is recommended for complex classes.
 Ideally, one includes a short code snippet in the extended summary
 * The `name` attribute is documented using a comment line above the attribute definition starting with `#:`.
 * The public `result` method includes a short summary line and the parameters and the return values are documented along with their types and shapes.
+* Additional information can be included in the `See Also` section, which lists related classes or functions.

-More information on the NumPy docstring format can be found in the `NumPy docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+More information on the NumPy docstring format can be found in the `NumPy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_.